bconf-lang/bconf/SPEC.md

 invalid_float_3 = 4.e10
 ```

+Float values `-0.0` and `+0.0` are valid and should map according to IEEE 754.
 Special float values like NaN and Infinity are not supported.

 ## Boolean